dooug/Web-Dev-Contract/web-development-contract.md

 <ul>
 <li>[% INITIAL PERCENTAGE] of total estimated maximum fee payable prior to work commencing: [$ INITIAL PERCENTAGE VALUE]</li>
-<li>Remainder of fee payable prior to handover of the completed files and/or website launch (whichever comes first): [$ REMAINING PAYMENT DUE]</li>
+<li>Remainder of fee payable prior to completion of the work, delivery of the files and/or website launch (whichever comes first): [$ REMAINING PAYMENT DUE]</li>
 <li>Should the website development cost come in below what was initially quoted, the difference will be deducted from the final invoice.</li>
 </ul>

-<p>I do not place any interest on late payments because that&#8217;s no fun for anyone, but reserve the right to stop work on the project and withdraw any staging site or otherwise up until the time any outstanding amount is settled.
+<p>If payment is not made within 60 days of the work completion a fee of [$ LATE FEE] per full week passed the completion date will be added to the invoice total.
+I reserve the right to stop work on the project and withdraw any staging site or otherwise up until the time any outstanding amount is settled.
 Hopefully this will not be the case.</p>

 <h4>But where is all the horrible small print?</h4>